Shiroiame-Kusu/ModPackUpdater/README.md

 - Model: single-version per pack (always "latest" at `packs/<packId>/`)
 - Hashes: SHA-256, lower-hex
 - Paths: forward slashes, safe-relative only (no leading `/`, no `..`)
+- Caching: manifests are built once and cached in-memory with FS watcher invalidation and stampede protection
+- Startup warmup: optionally pre-generate manifests at application start
+- Mods metadata: manifest includes an optional `mods[]` with detected IDs, versions, and loaders
 - Logs: structured with Serilog to console and `logs/`

 See docs/CLIENT.md for a client mod integration guide.
 For deployment and admin usage, see docs/SERVER.md.